kaspargesII/AML_project_gnn/README.md

 We want to produce a graph and then pass aggregated graph information into a classification layer that can output a prediction.

 # Mode advanced GNNs
+To make more sophisticated GNNs we can utilize the connectivity of the graph.
+Within the GNN layer we can pass information from neighbouring nodes or edges using message passing.
+This will influence the embeddings of the nodes or edges.

+Message passing steps:
+- for each node, gather all neighbouring node embeddings
+- Aggregate neighbouring node embeddings with for example SUM
+- The pooled messages are passes through and update function, usually a learned neural network.

+Message passing can be applied to either nodes or edges.
+Message passing is reminiscient of a standard convolution however allows for variable neighbourhood size.
+We can stack message passing layers on top of eachother such that a node can receive information links away from it.
+If we stack three layers, a node will get information from it's neighbour, the neighbour's neighbour and the neighbour's neighbour's neighbour.
+What we are learning is the MLP weights that transform the embeddings at eah step.
+That is the objective.